JUMO-GmbH-Co-KG/embedded-compositor/README.md

 ## DBus integration

-The compositor implements a couple of DBus interfaces to provide system/window manager services:
+The compositor implements a couple of DBus interfaces to provide system/window manager services.
+They are exposed under the compositor service name `com.basyskom.embeddedcompositor`:

-* com.embeddedcompositor.taskswitcher - allows the task switcher to be opened or closed from e.g. a menu button.
+* /taskswitcher (com.embeddedcompositor.taskswitcher) - allows the task switcher to be opened or closed from e.g. a menu button.
-* com.embeddedcompositor.globaloverlay - displays a global overlay hiding all other UI elements for a boot or shutdown message.
+* /globaloverlay (com.embeddedcompositor.globaloverlay) - displays a global overlay hiding all other UI elements for a boot or shutdown message.
+* /screen (com.embeddedcompositor.screen) - control screen orientation via the orientation property. allowed values: "0", "90", "180", "270"

+Additionally, we implement a notification service under the standard name `org.freedesktop.Notifications`:

-* org.freedesktop.Notifications - implements a small subset of notifications which are displayed as a global modal until dismissed or one of the options is chosen.
+* /org/freedesktop/Notifications (org.freedesktop.Notifications) - implements a small subset of notifications which are displayed as a global modal until dismissed or one of the options is chosen.

 ## Building